fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 ---
 path: "/developers/getstarted/data-products"
 date: "2019-01-15T13:30:33.962Z"
-title: "Create data products"
+title: "Create data product guide"

 type: "page"
 ---
 This guide will help you create a data product in the Platform of Trust market place for other developers to utilize in applications.

-# What is data product and translator?
+## What is data product?

 Data product is the final product which 3rd party developers can find from Platform of Trust market place.
 3rd party developers always use Data Broker API to access data product data.

+## What is translator and why do I need it?
 Translator connects the raw data source to the data product and translates the data model to standard format.

 IMAGE HERE

+## Authentication

+Describe authentication briefly.

+# Four phases

 Phases included in the process:

 ![Data product creation phases](data-product-process.png)

 # 1. What data is available and why is it published?